osrf/ros2multirobotbook/src/ros2_cli.md

 ROS has two main patterns for encapsulating robot behaviors: services and actions.
 As we have discussed previously services are the name given to short, synchronous robot behaviors that can be done quickly, like turning on lights and switching components on or off.
 Action is the term to describe longer term, asynchronous, tasks, that may have intermediate steps.
-A classic example of an action is navigation, where a goal position and asked to navigate to that goal.
-Try as the robot might, it can move infinitely fast, and it takes to move to a goal, and sometimes its path may become blocked.
+A classic example of an action is navigation: a robot is provided a goal position and asked to navigate to that goal.
+Try as the robot might, since it cannot move infinitely fast, it takes time to move to a goal and sometimes its path may become blocked.
 These two primitives are the backbone of most robotic systems using ROS, and learning how to use them via the command line will allow you quickly and easily command a robot to complete a task for you.
 To aid in clarity of this section we'll also touch on the `ros2 node` command to determine what node, or software process is conducting a particular action or service.

 Let's get nodes out of the way quickly.
 As we have alluded to ROS nodes are small programs, running in their own process.
 A ROS system can have ten,